TalkBank/TBDBr/README.md

 in the study of human communication with an emphasis on spoken communication.
-The collection includes repositories in 14 research areas, including language development, adult conversation, multilingualism, and disorders of communication.
-These resources are freely available to support research of human language and communication.
-Talkbank has been funded by the National Science Foundation and National Institute of Health since 1999.
+The collection includes repositories in 14 research areas, including language development, adult conversation, multilingualism, and disorders which affect communication.
+These collections are freely available to support the research of human language and communication.
+TalkBank has been funded by the National Science Foundation and National Institute of Health since 1999.

 TalkBankDB (database) lets you explore TalkBank’s media and transcripts, specify data to be extracted, and pass these data on to statistical programs for further analysis.
-The R package ‘talkbank’ provides easy access to all information within TalkBankDB, including clinical collections.
+This package ‘talkbank’ provides easy access to all information within TalkBankDB, including clinical collections.
 Clinical Banks are password protected.
 Visit www.talkbank.org to learn about gaining access to these collections.